odipar/manikin/_posts/2021-03-19-my-first-post.md

 > Accountants don't use erasers; otherwise they may go to jail.
 All entries in a ledger remain in the ledger.

 * Rich Hickey calls it PLace Oriented Programming ([PLOP](http://www.infoq.com/presentations/Value-Values)).
-  Rick's solution to managing state is via Software Transactional Memory (STM), or by employing a database called [Datomic](https://www.datomic.com).
+  Rich's solution to managing state is via Software Transactional Memory ([STM](https://en.wikipedia.org/wiki/Software_transactional_memory)), or by employing a database called [Datomic](https://www.datomic.com).

 * On the front-end side, they also came to the conclusion that immutability gives you real benefits: